 A glass of mixed berry smoothie topped with frozen berries and garnished with an orange slice sits on a white surface, with a bowl of berries and a plate of orange slices in the background.

-Pour that cold and creamy smoothie mixture into your favorite glass and enjoy!
+Pour that gorgeous berry smoothie blend into your favorite glass and enjoy!s

 The Feel-Good Meal Plan Cookbook